wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/introduction/robotbuilder-overview.rst

 This is simply done by (1) adding the command to the JoystickButton object in the RobotBuilder program, then (2) setting the condition in which the command is scheduled.

-.. todo:: add link

-For more information see: Connecting the operator interface to a command
+For more information see :doc:`Connecting the Operator Interface to a Command <robotbuilder-operator-interface-to-command>`.

 Developing Autonomous Commands
 ------------------------------